wdcunha/mtds-project-microservice/README.md

 This project consists of the following services:

+* Database: used Mysql
 * Discovery: used Eureka Service, a Netflix Spring Cloud component that is responsible to handle locations of services, making them visible for the whole group of services;
-* Gateway:
+* Gateway: used the one native from Minikube;
-* Messaging: Rabbitmq is used
+* Messaging: Rabbitmq is used to exchange information between services, that is done horizontally;
-* Product-service: microservice developed in java using spring boot
+* Product-service: microservice developed in java using spring boot, responsible to manage products in its database done in mysql;
-* Order-service: the same product
+* Cart-service: also developed in java using spring boot, service in charge of keep prodcuts and its quantities, as well price;
+* Order-service: service receives cart's data after cliente dicided to finish choosing items, also developed in java using spring boot;

+All of above items run in a separate container in Minikube.

 ## Mysql Docker container - how to run it